JonnyWelle1/Crasher/README.md

 # Crasher
-it woll Crash your PC!
+it will Crash your PC!
+If anthing brakes im not the bad guy here!
+Just for test!